Cryptocurrency’s Promise and Its Risks: What Financial Institutions Must Understand Now

 4. The Strategic Opportunity: Innovation With Integrity

-Crypto is not inherently a threat — it is an innovation with transformative potential.
+Crypto is not inherently a threat — but treating it as “business as usual” is a mistake.

 However, without modernized supervisory approaches, risk-based governance, and global cooperation, digital assets risk becoming an expanding channel for criminal finance.